henriits/henriits/README.md

 Hi, I’m Henri!
 <br>
-I’m currently studying web development at Turing College, with a focus on React and modern technologies.
-I enjoy creating user-friendly web applications and am committed to continuous learning in tech.
+A Front End Developer on a journey of continuous learning, with a focus on React.